 Miguel Garcia Casas, born in 1994 in Les Coves de Vinromà, Spain, studied in Madrid and Bern.

 He has achieved remarkable success in the orchestral field, starting with youth orchestras like JONDE and the Schleswig-Holstein Music Festival Orchestra.
-He has since performed with some of Europe's leading orchestras, including the Bayerische Staatsorchester, Staatskapelle Berlin, and HR Sinfonieorchester.
+He has since performed with some of Europe's leading orchestras, including Bayerische Staatsoper, Staatskapelle Berlin, BR und HR Sinfonieorchester and the Mahler Chamber Orchestra.

-His passion for chamber music has led to collaborations with ensembles such as Salaputia Brass, 10forBrass, Frankfurt Brass, Nineties Trombone Ensemble, And The Brass, and the Uwe Dierksen Quartett.
+His passion for chamber music has led to collaborations with ensembles such as Salaputia Brass, 10forBrass, Frankfurt Chamber Brass, Nineties Trombone Ensemble, And The Brass and the Uwe Dierksen Quartett.

 João Martinho, born in 1991 in Guimarães, Portugal, studied in Porto and Berlin.